 I remember the rush for Prince 2 and then shortly after, PMP.
-All of you that got certified that time, where una dey?
-LOL.Those certificates haven’t been relevant for many people in a really long time.
+To all those who scurried to get certified at the time, I’ve often wondered, how useful have you found that particular exercise?
+How relevant is it to your career presently?
 If it wasn’t Project Management, it was CRM or HRM or something.
 The world is a much different place now.
 There are endless opportunities for anyone who is willing to do the work and pay the price.

 To you my young people (from ‘school leaver’ to ‘undergraduate’), you can start planning your career now.
 There’s no need to wait until you graduate.
 By then, it’ll already be too late.
 You will be unskilled, unemployable and unattractive to employers.
+This is also something to consider.
 You will be forced to join the queue like everyone else, begging to be hired for new entry jobs where they are demanding 3 to 4 years of experience with a pitiful salary.

 You do NOT have to be that person.
 I can help you make better informed choices about your career.
 They will be yours to make.
 I will only walk you through the options and possibilities available to you.